Commutative Algebra of Generalised Frobenius Numbers: Introduction

-For $k=1$, note that $m_k=0$ and $b_j = \text{reg}_{\mathbb{Z}^n}(M_L^{(1)}) + n - 1 - \sum a_i$.
+For $k=1$, note that $m_k=0$ and $b_j = {\rm reg}(M_L^{(1)}) + n - 1 - \sum a_i$.
 Suppose that $L$ is a finite sublattice of $(a_1,a_2)^{\perp} \cap \mathbb{Z}^2$ where $(a_1,a_2)$ are relatively prime numbers.
 The set $\{b_1,\dots,b_t\}$ consists of one element and the generalised lattice module $M_L^{(k)}$ is generated by one element.
 When $L = (a_1,a_2)^{\perp} \cap \mathbb{Z}^2$, the $k$-th lattice module $M_L^{(k)}$ is generated by $x_1^{a_2}x_2^{(k-2)a_1}$.
 Hence, $m_k=(k-1)a_1a_2$ and the set $\{b_1,\dots,b_t\}$ consists of only one element $F_1=a_1a_2-a_1-a_2$.
 The $k$-th Frobenius number $F_k$ will be $m_k+F_1=ka_1a_2-a_1-a_2$, exactly as in \cite{BecRob03}.
 Obtaining a formula along the lines of Corollary \ref{finitenessfrob_cor} was suggested as an open problem in \cite{BecRob03}.
-Finally, note that if the structure poset of $M_L^{(k)}$ is equal to the structure poset of $L$ then $F_k=m_k-1$ and in this case $b_k=-1$.
+Finally, note that if the structure poset of $M_L^{(k)}$ is equal to the structure poset of $L$ then $F_k=m_k-1$ and in this case $b_j=-1$.

-As an application of Theorem \ref{finiteness_theo}, we show that the sequence of Frobenius numbers $(F_k)_{k=1}^{\infty}$ is a generalised arithmetic progression.
-Recall that a sequence $(c_k)_{k=1}^{\infty}$ is called a generalised arithmetic progression if there exists a finite set such that for every $k \in \mathbb{N}$ the difference $c_{k+1}-c_{k}$ is contained in this set.
-This provides a partial answer to Problem \ref{classfrob_prob}
+As an application of Theorem \ref{finiteness_theo}, we show that the sequence of Frobenius numbers $(F_k)_{k=1}^{\infty}$ is a finite difference progression.
+A sequence $(c_k)_{k=1}^{\infty}$ is called a finite difference progression if there exists a finite set of differences such that for every $k \in \mathbb{N}$ the difference $c_{k+1}-c_{k}$ is contained in this set.
+This provides a partial answer to Problem \ref{classfrob_prob}.